 Tesla’s basic Autopilot system consists of adaptive cruise control, emergency braking, blind-spot monitoring and lane-keeping assistance.
 The car can keep in its lane on the motorway, adapt its speed to match the vehicle in front and avoid causing a collision, but no more than that.

-Cars equipped with the Full Self-Driving package also have traffic light and stop sign recognition.
-Tesla is reportedly in the latter stages of developing technology to allow its cars to steer themselves on city streets (even if current legislation in many countries won’t allow you to use it).
+‘Autosteer’ will also be included in a future update; this is a feature that will allow its cars to steer themselves on city streets (even if current legislation in many countries won’t allow you to use it).
 Self-driving systems that function in town as well on the motorway are one of the final steps in creating cars that can completely drive themselves.

 Before buying or driving a Tesla with Autopilot in the UK, read up on exactly what the car can do and in which situations it works.
 After all, there have been a number of high-profile Tesla Autopilot crashes, some of them fatal.

-Basic Autopilot is fitted as standard on Tesla Model 3, Tesla Model S and Tesla Model X cars, while at the time of writing Enhanced Autopilot costs £3,400 and Full Self-Driving costs the same again.
-Adding the latter will substantially increase the price of your Tesla, while rivals tend to charge much less for the same features in most cases.Volkswagen offers Travel Assist, Park Assist and Traffic Jam Assist functions for about £1,500 all-in (and they’re standard on high-end versions of some models), while Hyundai’s Highway Drive Assist and Lane-Following Assist tech is fitted on top-spec Tucson models for no extra cost.
+Basic Autopilot is fitted as standard on Tesla Model 3, Tesla Model S and Tesla Model X cars, while at the time of writing the Enhanced Autopilot package costs £3,400 and the Full Self-Driving package costs £6,800.
+Adding the latter will substantially increase the price of your Tesla, and with the features still in the developmental ‘beta’ stage or yet to be released, it may not be worth it.

+Rivals tend to charge much less for the same features in most cases.Volkswagen offers Travel Assist, Park Assist and Traffic Jam Assist functions for about £1,500 all-in (and they’re standard on high-end versions of some models), while Hyundai’s Highway-Drive Assist and Lane-Following Assist are fitted on top-spec Tucson models for no extra cost.

 Is Tesla Autopilot safe?

-The race to fully self-driving cars is well and truly on, with companies like Waymo even operating autonomous taxi fleets in certain parts of America.
+The race to fully self-driving cars is well and truly on, with companies such as Waymo even operating autonomous taxi fleets in certain parts of America.
 These companies, including Tesla, have racked up billions of miles in testing to try and ensure that their cars can handle every eventuality they may face.